-- reduction of sounding to appropriate vertical datum (observed or post-processed GNSS tides). - application of SVPs and refraction correction applied (where allowed). - data cleaning, which may vary depending on the purpose of the survey. - data QA using crosslines (if collected).
-If specific crosslines are not collected, consider using transit lines that crosses main survey lines (e.g. data acquired while going to a sampling location). - TPU calculation for each sounding (section 5.2).
+- reduction of soundings to appropriate vertical datum (observed or post-processed GNSS tides). - application of SVPs and refraction correction applied (where allowed). - data cleaning, which may vary depending on the purpose of the survey (see 5.1.2.1) - elimination of surface artefacts, e.g. resulting from calibration errors. - removal of random errors (ambient noise) using filters/CUBE or manual techniques - data QA using crosslines (if collected).
+If specific crosslines are not collected, consider using transit lines that cross main survey lines (e.g. data acquired while going to a sampling location). - TPU calculation for each sounding (section 5.2). - surface (grid) creation as per 5.1.2.1 if submitting to AusSeabed Data Hub - all interventions should be noted in a processing report, including parameters or techniques used.